samydilini/codingskills/README.md

 So, you have following entities to play with:

-Catalog A
+- Catalog A
-Catalog B
+- Catalog B
-Products of Catalog A
+- Products of Catalog A
-Products of Catalog B
+- Products of Catalog B
-Merged Catalog - C
+ -Merged Catalog C

 You need to produce code in your preferred language which can demonstrate following: